On the Rise and Fall of Online Social Networks: Introduction

-Since strong or active friendships are important for a user to remain in a social network \cite{wu}, we study the change in the number of users who have at least a certain minimum number of strong friendships in an evolving social network created by the Barabasi-Albert random graph model \cite{barabasi}, where we define a pair of users to be strong friends if their neighbourhood overlap is larger than a certain constant.

-We also study the change in the size of the largest connected component in the strong friendship subgraph of the evolving Barabasi-Albert random graph.
-This is motivated by the observation that the nodes in the core of a social network are more likely to survive than the nodes at the periphery \cite{wu}.
-We consider the largest connected component in the strong friendship subgraph of a social network to be its {\it core} that is important to retain most of its users.
+In this paper, we study the change in the size of the largest connected component (LCC) in the strong friendship subgraph of an evolving random graph defined below in Section \ref{model-sec}.
+This is motivated by the observation that the nodes in the core of an online social network are more likely to survive than the nodes at the periphery \cite{wu}.
+We consider the LCC in the strong friendship subgraph of an online social network to be its {\it core} that is important to retain most of its users.